syncfusion-content/javascript-docs/js/api/ejUploadbox.md

 Uploadbox supports both synchronous and asynchronous upload.
 This can be achieved by using the asyncUpload property.

 Synchronous Upload -
-Selected files will be sent on the application form post action.
+Selected files are sent to the application form post action.

 Asynchronous Upload -
-Selected files will be sent to the server handler by using the AJAX Post.
+Selected files are sent to the server handler by using the AJAX Post.